 When Do We Play?

 Project A might have a lot of us (myself included) wound up over its arrival and potential impact on the esports scene, but don’t expect to get your hands on a copy anytime soon.
-The most information given around its release was that fans can expect to hear more detail in 2020.
+The most information given around its release was that fans can expect to hear more details later this year.
 Given Riot’s thoroughness and the fact the game is still clearly in its early development stages, we’re not holding our breath.